Sales taxes in the United States

 Sales taxes in the United States are taxes placed on the sale or lease of goods and services in the United States.
-Sales tax is governed at the state level and no national general sales tax exists.
-Forty-five states, the District of Columbia, the territories of Puerto Rico, and Guam impose general sales taxes that apply to the sale or lease of most goods and some services, and states also may levy selective sales taxes on the sale or lease of particular goods or services.
+Sales tax is governed at the state level, and no national general sales tax exists.
+Forty-five states, the District of Columbia, the territories of Puerto Rico, and Guam impose general sales taxes that apply to the sale or lease of most goods and some services.
+States also may levy selective sales taxes on the sale or lease of particular goods or services.
 States may grant local governments the authority to impose additional general or selective sales taxes.

-As of 2017, 5 states (Alaska, Delaware, Montana, New Hampshire, and Oregon) do not levy a statewide sales tax.
+As of 2025, five states have no statewide sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
 Louisiana ranks as the state with the highest sales tax.
 Residents in some areas face a 12% sales tax.

-Laws vary widely as to what goods are subject to tax.
+Laws vary widely regarding which goods are subject to tax.
 For instance, some U.S. states such as Tennessee, Idaho, or Mississippi tax groceries, feminine hygiene products and diapers.
-Others such as Minnesota or Massachusetts do not tax these items.
+Others, such as Minnesota and Massachusetts, do not tax these items.

 Sales tax is calculated by multiplying the purchase price by the applicable tax rate.
 The seller collects it at the time of the sale.
 Use tax is self-assessed by a buyer who has not paid sales tax on a taxable purchase.
 Unlike the value added tax, a sales tax is imposed only at the retail level.
 In cases where items are sold at retail more than once, such as used cars, the sales tax can be charged on the same item indefinitely.

 Sales taxes, including those imposed by local governments, are generally administered at the state level.
 States imposing sales tax either impose the tax on retail sellers, such as with Transaction Privilege Tax in Arizona, or impose it on retail buyers and require sellers to collect it.

 In either case, the seller files returns and remits the tax to the state.
 In states where the tax is on the seller, it is customary for the seller to demand reimbursement from the buyer.
 Procedural rules vary widely.
 Sellers generally must collect tax from in-state purchasers unless the purchaser provides an exemption certificate.
 Most states allow or require electronic remittance.

 Taxable items

 The average effective sales tax for different income groups of the combined 50 States (2007).
 The effective tax shown is calculated using a microsimulation model based on the 1990 Public Use Microdata Sample of census records and statistical data from the Internal Revenue Service for undisclosed years.

 Sales taxes are imposed only on taxable transfers of goods or services.
 The tax is computed as the tax rate times the taxable transaction value.
-Rates vary by state, and by locality within a state.
+Rates vary by state and by locality within a state.
 Not all types of transfers are taxable.
 The tax may be imposed on sales to consumers and to businesses.